contentRevisionId, edit the LMX in Git, and send the update back with

 Document styles

-Use the optional top-level <Style /> tag to style the email.
+Use the optional top-level<Style /> tag to style the email.
 Use this to apply a theme to your email and add custom styles, just like you would in the Style panel in the editor.

 Use a combination of themeId and other attributes to bring in defaults while also overriding specific styles.
-You can also style individual elements in your email using tag attributes (for example, <Button textColor="#000000" /> will override <Style buttonBodyColor="#CCCCCC" />).
+You can also style individual elements in your email using tag attributes (for example, <Button bgColor="#000000">Open account</Button> overrides <Style buttonBodyColor="#CCCCCC" /> for that button).

 Styles applied in <Style /> will apply to all content in the email.
-For example defining buttonBodyColor in the <Style /> tag will apply to all buttons in the email.
+For example, defining buttonBodyColor in the <Style /> tag will apply to all buttons in the email.

 Self-closing tag.
 At most one per document.